IsaiD-rx/rclone-download-instruction/README.md

      Create a directory to store the data by `mkdir local` (or any name you like).

-   * You can now download the data using the command `rsync -auv drive local`.
+   * Suppose you had created the shortcut to the shared folder in your Google Drive at `shared` and the foler that we shared with you is named `project`, then you can now download the data using the command `rsync -auv drive/shared/project local`.
+   Please be sure to replace `drive/shared/project` with the actual path to your shared folder.

 ## Remarks

 You keep to keep the remote `drive` mounted while you are downloading.
-If your connection is interrupted, you would need to re-mount the 'drive' folder:
+If you terminate `rclone` or if your connection is interrupted, you would need to re-mount the `drive` folder:

 * First, cleanly unmount the remote drive by `fusermount -uz gdrive`.